GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-a-collection-page/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: Add a collection page
+description: >
-description: 'Add a landing page for a project or initiative.'
+  Add a landing page for a project or initiative
 date: 2022-03-08
 ---